auslaner/rbg_auto_db/README.md

 Then, create the directories `backups` and `certs`.
 Place your client certificate and key files in the `certs` directory.

+Install prerequisites.
+JQ can be installed on Mac with homebrew:

+`brew install jq`

 Install required packages: